Ekattor TV: History

 Ekattor received its broadcasting license from the Bangladesh Telecommunication Regulatory Commission, along with several other privately owned Bangladeshi television channels, on 20 October 2009.
 It was officially launched on 21 June 2012 by former chairman Fazlul Haque Khan, with its slogan being "Sangbad Noy Songjog" (সংবাদ নয় সংযোগ; lit.
 'Connection, not news'), as the fourth news-oriented television channel in Bangladesh.
 The channel received an award for the best news channel for 2013 from the Bangladesh Cable Television Viewers Forum in May 2014.
 One of its programs, Ekattor Journal, was also awarded the best talk show.

 The founder chairman of Ekattor, Fazlul Haque Khan, died on 9 March 2016.
 Ekattor was one of the nine Bangladeshi television channels to sign an agreement with Bdnews24.com to subscribe to a video-based news agency run by children called Prism in May 2016.
 In July 2017, Ekattor, along with four other television channels in Bangladesh, signed an agreement with UNICEF to air children's programming for one minute.
 In December 2018, Ekattor began broadcasting using the Bangabandhu-1 satellite.
 On 13 August 2022, Ekattor broadcast a meeting regarding global energy crisis and the challenges of Bangladesh live.
 Ekattor is one of the Bangladeshi channels whose YouTube channels were geo-blocked in India on 9 May 2025 during the 2025 India–Pakistan conflict, citing threat to national security concerns.

+On 7 March 2026, the International Crimes Tribunal charged Ekattor's chief reporter, Farzana Rupa, and its managing director, Mozammel Haque Babu, with creating a "misleading" report on the 2013 Shapla Square protests by members of Hefazat-e-Islam Bangladesh.
+The ICT alleged that the report suggested that there had been "no casualties" to distract the public from the true death toll.